Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     directories.
 TextMate can handle this correctly in project mode, but many editors will do strange things in this case.

+  * HOMEBREW\_GITHUB\_API\_OPTOUT:
+    By setting this environment variable you can "opt out" of using the GitHub API altogether.
+This limits searches to local formulae only.
+The value of `HOMEBREW_GITHUB_API_OPTOUT` does not matter (it can even be empty); it only needs to exist in the environment to take effect.

   * HOMEBREW\_GITHUB\_API\_TOKEN:
     A personal GitHub API Access token, which you can create at
     <https://github.com/settings/applications>.
 If set, GitHub will allow you a